Old Pension Scheme: State Government

 The cost of pension payments of the State Governments to its retired employees in 1979-80 was Rs.
 268 crore.
-Pension expenditure of States in 1980-81 as a proportion of total revenue receipts (which includes grants & other receivables from centre) was 2.1 per cent.
-It almost doubled in a decade from 5.4 per cent in 1990-91 to more than 10 per cent in 2000-01.
-In 1990s, State Governments expense towards pension was rising at a CAGR of 27% per annum.
-From 7,813 crore in 1995-96, in 2001-02 the pension expenditure of States reached Rs.
+Pension expenditure of States in 1980–81 as a proportion of total revenue receipts (which includes grants & other receivables from centre) was 2.1 per cent.
+It almost doubled in a decade from 5.4 per cent in 1990–91 to more than 10 per cent in 2000–01.
+In the 1990s, State Governments expense towards pension was rising at a CAGR of 27% per annum.
+From 7,813 crore in 1995–96, in 2001-02 the pension expenditure of States reached Rs.
 28,197 crore.
-The ratio of pension payments to States' own revenue receipts (which excludes receivables from centre and other monetary assistance due to federal structure) increased to a greater extent from 3.4 per cent in 1980-81 to 17.2 per cent by 2001-02.
+The ratio of pension payments to States' own revenue receipts (which excludes receivables from centre and other monetary assistance due to federal structure) increased to a greater extent from 3.4 per cent in 1980–81 to 17.2 per cent by 2001–02.
 The growth of total revenue receipts of the States in two decades during the period 1980-2002 was 14.3 per cent.
 It was much lower than the 23.6 per cent growth in pension payments.

-Combined expenditure for all states put together jumped by 125 times to Rs 386,001 crore in 2020-21 from Rs 3,131 crore in 1990-91.
+Combined expenditure for all states put together jumped by 125 times to Rs 386,001 crore in 2020-21 from Rs 3,131 crore in 1990–91.

 RBI in its 2003 study found that the committed expenditure of few States on salary, pension and interest payable for borrowed money together has already exceeded their total revenue receipts.
 It also mentioned the "stray instances" of the existence of excessive count of retirees availing pension probably due to absence of periodic and strict verification of the records of all the State Government pensioners.

 State governments spend huge amount of money in Pensions for its employees as compared to developmental expenditure like Health, Housing, Social Welfare for general public etc.

 Pensionary obligations to those employed in grant-in-aid (GIA) institutions and Local Bodies (LBs) is a major concern.
 These employees in GIAs and LBs - such as Municipalities; Panchayat raj institutions, Zilla Parishads, State Electricity Boards, Road Transport Corporations etc. - have certain advantages (e.g., non-transferability, perks, non-uniform terms and conditions of employment) which are not available to regular Government employees.
 As the employees of these bodies are generally not appointed by following established procedures for filling the vacancies under State Government machinery, State Governments are not legally obliged to accept any financial obligation on them.